How to Organize Your Paperwork

 Use the manila folders and create a folder for each individual document within each category.
 Place the folders in the appropriate colored hanging file section.

-If you purchased a large three-ring binder and tab inserts, label the tabs with the above record names, paper hole punch all documents and organize them.
-If the papers shouldn't be paper hole punched, paper hole punch a folder and put the documents in the folder.
+If you purchased a large three-ring binder and tab inserts, label the tabs with the same record names, hole-punch all documents, and organize them.
+If the papers can't be hole-punched, put them inside a folder and hole-punch the folder instead.

-Now, if paperwork just isn't your thing this may be a freeing moment for you.
-You could scan all of these documents, save them to a hard drive, and then shred it all.
-But use your own discretion as some paperwork is better left saved.
-Use your best judgment.
+If paperwork isn't your thing, this may be a freeing moment.
+You can scan all these documents, save them to a hard drive, and then shred the originals.

-Now that your important papers are organized keep them organized.
+Once your important papers are organized, keep them that way.
 Each month when you pay your bills, file any new documents in the appropriate section of your filing system.
 At the same time, look for any documents you removed from the system during the month that might still be out of the filing system.
 Re-file them.
 At least twice a year, review the documents in your filing system to see if any can be purged.
-A good schedule to follow is at the first of the year and at the end of each school year.
+A good schedule to follow is at the first of the calendar year and at the end of each school year.

-With a little effort, you can reap long-term benefits by organizing your important paper documents.
+With a little effort, you can reap long-term benefits and save time by organizing your important paper documents.